SDA-SE/sda-dropwizard-commons/CONTRIBUTING.md

 Each PR creates a snapshot that can _temporarily_ be included in other projects for testing.
 The generated version uses the format: PR-<pr_number>-SNAPSHOT.
 Snapshots are cleaned up regularly from the repository so never use snapshots in stable releases.
+The snapshots are currently hosted in our internal Nexus repository.

 Import snapshots by adding the snapshot repository to the build.gradle: